 Who Gets Arthritis?

-Anyone can get arthritis at any time, although it commonly affects people who are middle-aged or older.
-Babies, children and teenagers under 16 with arthritis have what is called Juvenile Arthritis.
+Anyone can develop arthritis at any time, although it commonly affects people who are middle-aged or older.
+Babies, children and teenagers under 16 with this joint disease have what is called juvenile idiopathic arthritis.

-The cause of arthritis varies according to the type of arthritis.
-Mostly the cause is unknown or is a combination of factors that can include:
+The cause of arthritis varies according to the nature of the disease.
+Most of the time, the cause is unknown or a combination of factors that can include:

 - Genetic propensity